 Raise the mowing height

-If you want your lawn to reap the benefits of worm castings, but you don’t like the way they look, raise your mowing height.
+If you want your lawn to reap the benefits of worm castings but don’t like how they look, raise your mowing height.
 The taller grass will help cover the castings.

 Lower the earthworm population

-Sometimes excessive worm castings are a sign of a high earthworm population.
-To lower the number of earthworms in your yard, consider making conditions less hospitable (but don’t exterminate them with a pesticide).
+Sometimes, excessive worm castings are a sign of a high earthworm population.
+To lower the number of earthworms in your yard, consider making conditions less hospitable (but don’t exterminate them with pesticides).
 Learn how to control earthworms in the section below.

 How to control earthworms

 If your yard is overflowing with worm castings, there are some steps you can take to lower worm activity.
-Earthworms are beneficial to your lawn’s soil, so you don’t want to get rid of them all –– just enough to minimize the unsightly castings.
+Earthworms benefit your lawn’s soil, so you don’t want to eliminate them all –– just enough to minimize the unsightly castings.

 Remove thatch

 Thatch is the layer of dead and living organic matter that accumulates between the soil surface and the grass blades.
-Earthworms love to munch on thatch, so you can encourage them to search elsewhere for food by getting rid of their snack.
+Earthworms love to munch on the thatch layer, so you can encourage them to search elsewhere for food by getting rid of their snack.

 Manually remove the earthworms